raniphore/PGDDS-IIIT-Bangalore/README.md

 #### [6] Lead Score Case Study:
 Developed a classification model for an online Education Company to predict the customers that are most likely to convert into paying customers with an accuracy of 81%.

+#### [7] MNIST Digit Recognition:
+Developed classification model using SVM and Random Forest to identify digits from a dataset of tens of thousands of handwritten images.